-Ke Yuan, Ph.D., received the 2019 PHA Aldrighetti Research Award for Young Investigators.
-The award, one of three Pulmonary Hypertension Association (PHA) research grants awarded last year, funds Yuan’s proposal, “SDF1 signaling: A Master Regulator of Mural Cell-Dependent Vascular Remodeling in PAH.”
-Yuan is an assistant professor at Harvard Medical School and a Parker B. Francis Fellow in the Division of Pulmonary Medicine at Boston Children’s Hospital.
+Ke Yuan, Ph.D., received the 2019 PHA Aldrighetti Research Award for Young Investigators, with sponsorship support provided by Actelion Pharmaceuticals, U.S. The award, one of three Pulmonary Hypertension Association (PHA) research grants awarded last year, funds Yuan’s proposal, “SDF1 signaling: A Master Regulator of Mural Cell-Dependent Vascular Remodeling in PAH.”
+Yuan is an associate scientific researcher and member of the faculty of pediatrics at Harvard Medical School and a Parker B. Francis Fellow in the Division of Pulmonary Medicine at Boston Children’s Hospital.
 She previously was an instructor in the School of Medicine in the Division of Pulmonary Critical Care Medicine at Stanford University.

 Here’s how she says her research could lead to improved patient outcomes: